Published: May 20, 2022

 That’s why…

-…to make this information FREELY AVAILABLE – to make the SCIENCE freely available – to the general public — because the home test kits one can buy are for testing house paint, and as such simply DO NOT WORK (are neither appropriate nor reliable) for testing most (nearly all) consumer goods.
-[Check out the links below for more info.]
+To make this information FREELY AVAILABLE — to make the SCIENCE freely available — to the general public, because the home test kits consumers can buy are only for testing house paint, and as such, simply DO NOT WORK (are neither appropriate nor reliable) for testing most (nearly all) consumer goods.
+Check out the links below for more info.

-— Here’s the link that tells you how to do that! —
+— Here’s the link telling you how to do that! —

 Some additional reading that may be of interest to you:

-- Here’s the video that shows you how to efficiently search the website
+- Here’s a video detailing how to efficiently search the website.

-- Here’s the article discussing using home test kits on dishes.
+- Here’s the article discussing home test kits on dishes.

 - Here’s the article discussing using home test kits for toys.